Joseph Lewi: Biography

+Joseph Lewi died at his home in Albany, New York on December 19, 1897.

+Personal

+In 1849, Lewi married fellow Jewish immigrant Bertha Schwarz in New York City.
+Her father was Joseph Emanuel Schwarz, a cantor and noted composer of sacred music in Kassel, Germany.
+They had six sons and eight daughters.

 Thirteen of Lewi's fourteen children survived him.
-The oldest son was the journalist Isidor Lewi (1850–1938).
-He was educated at The Albany Academy, became connected with several newspapers, and was an editorial writer for the New York Tribune and publisher of the "New Era Illustrated Magazine."
-Another son, Maurice J. Lewi (born Albany December 1, 1857), was a physician in New York City.
+Their oldest son was the journalist Isidor Lewi (1850–1939).
+He was educated at The Albany Academy, became connected with several newspapers, and was an editorial writer for the New York Tribune and publisher of The New Era Illustrated Magazine.

+Another son, Maurice J. Lewi (born December 1, 1857 in Albany; died May 27, 1957 in Manhattan), was a physician in New York City.
 He graduated from the Albany Medical College in 1877.
 After a postgraduate course in Heidelberg and Vienna he began to practice in Albany in 1880, became a lecturer at the Albany Medical College and professor of medical jurisprudence at the Albany Law School, and later became secretary of the state board of medical examiners.

-Lewi died on December 19, 1897 in Albany, New York.
+In 1912, he led the establishment of podiatry as a distinct medical specialty.
+In 1913, he became president of the new Institute of Podiatry.

+Their youngest son, William G. Lewi, also became a physician.
+Their oldest daughter, Wilhelmine, married physician Herman Bendell.
+Herman and Wilhelmine's son, Joseph Lewi Bendell, also became a physician.
+Another of Joseph and Bertha's daughters, Martha Washington Lewi, married physician Alois Donhauser.